• Skip to primary navigation

 Take those 3-4 chunks, and slice them lengthwise.
 Below you can see both the chunks, and the chunks that are sliced in half lengthwise.

-Next you smash them using one of two methods below, then fry them again.
-Done!
+Next you smash them using one of two methods below:

-To smash them, the traditional method is to use a totonera.
+The traditional method is to use a totonera.
 It's two pieces of wood combined with a hinge.
 Place the once fried plantain inside them squeeze closed.
 That's it!
+If you do this, move on to the next step.

-If you don't have a totonera, the easiest way to smash them is to take two plates and a piece of parchment paper.
+However if you don't have a totonera, the easiest way to smash them is to take two plates and a piece of parchment paper:

 Plantain chunk in between parchment paper on a plate.

 Place the parchment off center on one plate, and the once fried tostone on top.
 Then fold over the parchment paper and place the other plate on top.
-Press down firmly and evenly and you'll get the same result!
+Press down firmly and evenly and you'll get the same result as a totonera!

 Can you Eat Plantains on the Paleo Diet?